ferhanjemal/ferhanjemal.github.io/_portfolio/uFluidic Project.md

 2. **Printing and Curing the Mold:**
    Printed the mold using a high-resolution resin printer, followed by washing, drying, and a brief UV/heat cure.
 This ensured the mold's surface was hardened and free of uncured resin.

-*Note: The subsequent steps (parylene coating, PDMS casting, and plasma bonding) are planned but have not yet been executed.*
+*Note: The following steps (parylene coating, PDMS casting, and plasma bonding) are planned but have not yet been executed.*

 ## Discussion